How long will an electric golf cart run on a full charge?

 How long will a gas golf cart run on a full tank?

 A gas golf cart can get up to 100 miles on one full 5 gallon tank of gas.
-No ethanol, regular unleaded fuel is recommended.
+Ethanol-free, regular unleaded fuel is recommended.
 If ethanol-free fuel is unavailable, you may use a fuel treatment such as Stabil or Seafoam.
 We suggest you start with ¼ tank of fuel at first, to gauge how much fuel you will use on a regular basis.
 This will reduce the likelihood of gas going bad in the tank, which could result in damage to the fuel pump.

 What are the Benefits of an Electric Cart?

 Electric golf carts are powered by a rechargeable battery pack, 36 or 48 volts, and fully recharge by plugging the cart charger into a regular outlet.
-They are especially useful for a quiet, more peaceful ride.
-They don’t generate fumes or scents, which may be especially helpful when using a golf cart to hunt or fish, or for use at an indoor facility.
+They offer a quiet, more peaceful ride, and do not generate fumes or scents.
+This may be especially helpful when using a golf cart to hunt or fish, or for use at an indoor facility.
 Electric carts are also well suited for stop-and-go use, such as playing a round of golf, going to and from the neighborhood pool, doing light yard work, riding from the camper to the bath house, etc.

-What type of Maintenance is needed for an Electric Cart?
+What type of Maintenance is needed for a 48 volt DC Electric Golf Cart?

 - Check water levels in each battery at least once a month and top off using distilled water.
 Filtered tap water is acceptable, however, well water is not recommended due the potential for sediment.